 Piles too heavy in green materials (food scraps, grass clippings, coffee grounds, etc.) will leave your pile smelling of ammonia.
 If your pile smells this way, increase your browns (shredded newspaper, pine needles, straw, etc.) and aerate by turning your pile.

 Sometimes, the problem isn’t just the ratio, but the placement of the nitrogen and carbon materials.
 Too many greens together and too many browns together will keep the pile from breaking down properly.
 Layer the materials lasagna-style, and spread them out evenly, keeping a nose to the smell.

 Finding the right balance of greens and browns may take a little trial and error.
 Increase your carbon a little at a time, and turn as needed, to find the sweet spot.

 4. You Threw In Meats, Dairy, Heavy Oils Or Animal Fat

 These items truly have no business being in a compost pile, at least not in a home pile used for the garden.
 In small, backyard composts, especially if you live in urban or suburban areas, keep meats, dairy, greasy take-out leftovers, and other animal and fatty products out of the compost pile.
-Keeping non-plant matter out of the bin has the added bonus of keeping neighborhood cats, dogs, rodents and raccoons out of the bin, too.
+Keeping non-plant matter out of the bin is one way to guard against compost smell, and it keeps neighborhood cats, dogs, rodents and raccoons out of the bin, too.